erwald/blog/posts/how-many-effective-altruist-billionaires-five-years-from-now.md

 ## Summary

-With (I believe) moderate assumptions and a simple model, I predict 3.5 new effective altruist billionaires in 2027.
-With more optimistic assumptions, I predict 6.0 new billionaires. ≥10 new effective altruist billionaires in the next five years seems improbable.
+With (I believe) moderate assumptions and a simple model, I predict 3.5 additional effective altruist billionaires in 2027.
+With more optimistic assumptions, I predict 6.0 additional billionaires. ≥10 additional effective altruist billionaires in the next five years seems improbable.
 I present these results and the assumptions that produced them and then speculate haphazardly.

 ## Assumptions